Last Updated April 30th, 2022 at 12:59 pm by Lisa

 How To Make Mashed Potatoes

-In a large pot, fill ½ way with water and add ½ teaspoon sea salt.
+First, in a large pot or big Dutch oven, fill ½ way with cold water and add ½ teaspoon sea salt.

-Be sure water covers the potatoes by 2 inches, bring to a boil on medium-high heat.
+Be sure water covers the potatoes by 2 inches, and bring to a boil on medium-high heat.

-Cook the potatoes for 25 minutes or until the potatoes are soft and fork-tender.
-They should easily break apart by smashing with a fork.
+Cook the potatoes for 25 minutes in boiling water, uncovered, or until the potatoes are soft and fork-tender.
+They should easily break apart by smashing with a fork on a plate.

-Drain well in a colander.
+Drain well in a colander to remove the extra liquid.
 Discard the water.

 PRO TIP: A masher will work, but it never gets all the little lumps out completely.
-Whichever way you mash your potatoes, the key is to get them well mashed before adding the cream and butter mixture.
+The key is to get them well mashed before adding the cream and butter mixture.

 Pour the creamy butter sauce all over the well-mashed potatoes, and mix well with a large spatula.